 Earl delves into the community in which he was raised , Bonteheuwel, to explore again ideas relating to his identity in relation to his own community and those he has chosen to document.
 His intention to unearth the struggle, resilience and fortitude of the faces with whom he spent twenty-seven years of his life before moving into the city.
 ‘Coloured In’ engages in the personification of faces that a capitalist society has deemed redundant; faces that have character, identity and purpose.
 These faces live, each life bears a story and each story its individual scars.

 ‘Coloured In’ is part evidence of one of the many individuals colouring outside of the lines, and encouraging others to do the same.
 Ones who acknowledge and yet refuse to be consumed by the inequalities of the system and rather choosing through their work to emancipate those they document.
 The purpose of this project is to add to the discourse of true active citizenship.
 To serve as a reminder to those who have fallen into systematic delusions and for those who impose them: The mould will be broken.

-It is Earl’s endeavor to unify individuals who ‘colour outside of the lines’ and create spaces and opportunities where we can ‘colour in together’ and most importantly exist as equals who have the freedom to eradicate these injustices and encourage accountability.
+It is Earl’s endeavour to unify individuals who ‘colour outside of the lines’ and create spaces and opportunities where we can ‘colour in together’ and most importantly exist as equals who have the freedom to eradicate these injustices and encourage accountability.

 If you have any questions regarding this exhibition, please do not hesitate to contact via email on firstname.lastname@example.org.